Skip to main content

 id uuid primary key default gen_random_uuid(),

-paid_at timestamptz not null default now()
+paid_at timestamptz default now()

 );